ezzing/3DLayout-documentation/3-Communication.md

         power: total power of the subarea,
     }

-#### getModuleInfoBySubarea
+#### getModuleInfoBySubarea(id, callback)

-    layout.getModuleInfoBySubarea(id, callback);

-Returns module info for a given subarea.id.
+Returns module info for a given subarea.id:

-The data returned is:

     {
-        id: the module id,
+        id: module id,
-        name: the module model name,
+        name: module model name,
         reference: extra model information,
-        width: the width of the module (in meters),
+        width: width of the module (in meters),
-        height: the height of the module (in meters),
+        height: height of the module (in meters),
-        length: the lenght of the module (in meters),
+        length: lenght of the module (in meters),
-        power: the power of the module
+        power: power of the module
     }

-#### getModulesStructureBySubarea
+#### getModulesStructureBySubarea(id, callback)

-    layout.getModulesStructureBySubarea(id, callback);

-Returns a JSON with an array of modules for a given subarea.id.
+Returns a JSON with an array of modules for a given subarea.id:

-The data for each module in the array is:

     {
         x: x position of the module in Area system coords,